AbdHajqasem/Mastering-Javascript-in-20-days/Day4.md

 declareBankruptcy();
 console.log(bankruptcy); // error (bankruptcy is not definfed)
 ```
-**Scopes are nested within the program The widest scope is the global scope Each function gets its own new scope within the scope where it was declared**.
+**Scopes are nested within the program The widest scope is the global scope,
+Each function gets its own new scope within the scope where it was declared**.